Confirmed Acts for Tui farm folk Festival 2018

 The couple has gained a reputation for breathing life into their interpretations of covers - "high-energy bluegrass, lonesome blues, heartfelt ballads and country-swing" - with tight harmonies and solid arrangements of well-known standards, hidden gems and their own compositions.
 Whether it's a sizzling instrumental or the soulful delivery of a ballad, this partnership creates a unique sound, heavily influenced by American Roots Music.

-FFBH from Dunedin & Nelson
+The Barreltones - Dunedin & Nelson

-As entertaining as the Famous Five but houndless, Finbar (Barrie McDonald), Florian (Adrian Higgins), Berghman (Steve Barkman) and Hudson (Read Hudson) come together from opposite ends of the South Island to form FFBH.
+Formerly FFBH - As entertaining as the Famous Five but houndless, Finbar (Barrie McDonald), Florian (Adrian Higgins), Berghman (Steve Barkman) and Hudson (Read Hudson) come together from opposite ends of the South Island to form FFBH.
 They are far-flung but happy to rely on the telepathy of long friendship, finessed by hectic occasional rehearsal.
 They have the fastest fingers by half, no flapping flagella brooked here.
 Their tunes fly forward, backward and heavenward, wafted up like a floating fly ball (Hudson often takes the catch), with some melodies even heading backwards for fun.
 Well known for finding brilliant harmonies, their compositions form fiducial bearings, helping us find folkways.
 But how do we know when they’re on?
 Follow folks beaming happily!